Westies are charming little dogs with lots of energy and plenty of personality.

 Their alert nature means they’re always tuned in to any intruders or interesting things outside.
 Even with their working roots, Westies are great companion dogs for active families.
 Clever, confident, and curious, they enjoy long walks exploring nature and taking part in activities that challenge their minds, like puzzle toys and fun training sessions.

-While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique. just like people, each dog comes with their own distinct personality, quirks, and characteristics!
+While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique.
+Just like people, each dog comes with their own distinct personality, quirks, and characteristics!

 Westies can make excellent family dogs with their affectionate nature and playful personalities.
 While they are good with children and small, they’re still pretty sturdy and heavy enough to knock them down if they get excited.
 You should always watch your dog closely around kids and don’t leave them in the same room together unattended.

 Westies usually get along well with other dogs if they’ve been introduced from a young age.
 When it comes to cats though, it's a different story.
-Unless they've grown up together as puppy and kitten, trusting a Westie around a cat can be risky.
+Unless they've grown up together as puppies and kittens, trusting a Westie around a cat can be risky.
 Even if they’ve been raised with a cat, they’re naturally inclined to chase small animals for fun, which isn’t ideal in a home setting.
 If you have other small pets in the home, take extra care around their enclosures and keep them out of view of your Westie.

 This playful breed loves games, especially if they link to their terrier roots.
-Think games like sniffing, hunting, chasing, tugging, and digging.
+Think of games like sniffing, hunting, chasing, tugging, and digging.

 Westies aren’t afraid to make their voice heard, but they aren’t especially barky or vocal dogs.
 They’ll certainly let you know if anything interesting or unusual is going on, but without proper training, they’ll even alert you to a leaf or passer-by rather than something you need to know about!

-They may ‘chat’ to you, especially if they want something (or don’t want to do something you’ve asked them to!).
+They may ‘chat’ with you, especially if they want something (or don’t want to do something you’ve asked them to!).
 But with proper training and socialisation, you should be able to easily manage and prevent excessive barking.

 The most common behaviour problems you may find in a Westie are related to their terrier instincts.
 Digging is natural for them, but if this isn’t controlled with a suitable outlet, you may find them digging in the garden, carpet, or under fences.